labgrid-project/labgrid/doc/configuration.rst

 QuartusHPSDriver
 ~~~~~~~~~~~~~~~~
-A QuartusHPSDriver controls the "Quartus Prime Programmer and Tools" to flash
+A :any:`QuartusHPSDriver` controls the "Quartus Prime Programmer and Tools" to
-a target's QSPI.
+flash a target's QSPI.

 Binds to:
   interface: